Willoughbridge Lodge Farm

 To the Newcastle under Lyme Planning Committee:

-The awful odours, ammonia and dust pollution which lead to illness for residents.
+The odours, ammonia and dust pollution may lead to illness and discomfort for residents.

-The many nearby protected habitat sites (SSSI / SACs) must be protected from over abstraction of water (Harris v EA), as well as air pollution.
+The many nearby protected habitat sites (SSSIs / SACs) must be protected from over abstraction of water (Harris v EA), as well as air pollution, under the Habitats Regulations and the Bern Convention.

 No assessment of upstream and downstream greenhouse gases & contribution to climate change (required following the supreme court's ruling in Finch v Surrey County Council [2024] UKSC 20.)
 Greenhouse gases from the production of animal feed (upstream) must also be included in these calculations, as well as meat processing plants, transport to grocery stores, and contribution to food waste (downstream).
-The UK has committed to Net Zero, and only a plant based food system can lead us toward net zero, an industrial chicken farm will cause far too many greenhouse gases.
-The applicant needs to explain exactly how many GHG it will be creating.
+The UK has committed to Net Zero, so an unnecessary industrial animal farm that causes a lot of green house gases should not be approved.

-No proper assessment of pollution from chicken waste (nitrates, ammonia, phosphorus) when spread on third party land.
+No proper assessment of pollution from chicken waste (nitrates, ammonia, phosphorus) when spread on third party land, as required following R(Squire) v Shropshire Council [2019] EWCA Civ 888 and NFU v Herefordshire Council [2025] EWHC 536, which confirmed that chicken manure is waste.
 IPUs are one of the major causes of the death of the UK’s rivers because there is simply way too much manure being created.
-The manure created on this farm could also negatively impact protected habitats sites such as those SSSIs nearby, some of which are already declining.
+The manure from this farm when spread on 3rd party land, could also negatively impact protected habitats sites such as those SSSIs nearby, some of which are already declining.
+It could also cause a nuisance to residents living near fields where it is spread on land due to odours.

-The water pollution from excess fertiliser from factory farms is holding up housebuilding just as much if not more than the sewage crisis: this is bad for the economy.
+The water pollution from excess fertiliser/manure from factory farms is holding up housebuilding just as much if not more than the sewage crisis: this is bad for the economy.

-No evaluation of deforestation linked to chicken feed production.
+No assessment of deforestation linked to chicken feed production.

 No assessment of how much water will be used.
-The country is already facing drought and water availability crisis, and factory farms use too much water.
+The country is already facing drought and water availability crisis, and factory farms use a lot much water, including from the crops grown to feed animals.

 Increased HGV traffic is bad for roads and safety, and could lead to more costs on taxpayer to fix roads.
 It also worsens air quality which is a major public health risk.